+My research in comparative literature encompasses Hebrew, Arabic, and Anglophone literatures and cultures both separately and in conjunction.
 I specialize in zones of contact between Arabic and Hebrew, and my work often finds itself at the nexus of literature and history, or of cultural studies and religion.
-My interests include comparative Jewish and Islamic modernities (as viewed through the haskala and modernist Islam); the intellectual and literary history of Arab Jews in the late nineteenth-century Arab East (Iraq, Greater Syria, and Egypt), particularly their participation in the nahda and the haskala; contemporary Hebrew and Arabic writing in Israel/Palestine; the revision of modern Sephardi/Mizrahi/ Arab Jewish intellectual history (fostering collaborative work on North Africa, the Levant, and the Ottoman heartland); Jewish literary multilingualism and the revision of modern Hebrew literary history (haskala to present); Jewish literature and world literature; comparative Middle Eastern literatures; the broader comparative history of modern non-Western "renaissance" and "enlightenment" movements, temporalities of Israel/Palestine, and questions of comparison and asymmetry, particularly in relation to literature and asymmetric warfare.
-Throughout these myriad pursuits, I am particularly fascinated by questions of comparison, historicism, linguistic representation, literary multilingualism, and (cross)cultural circulation.
+I see historical and theoretical approaches to literary and cultural studies as complementary and mutually informative.
+I have devoted much of my research to issues in the 19th-21st century intercultural contact of Arabic and Hebrew and issues in Jewish modernity (from the perspectives of literary and intellectual history).
+My interests include contemporary Hebrew and Arabic writing, film, and popular culture from Israel/Palestine; the intellectual and literary history of Arab and Ottoman Jews in the late nineteenth-century Arab East (Iraq, Greater Syria, and Egypt), particularly their participation in the nahda and the haskala; Jewish literary multilingualism; Jewish literature and/ as world literature; world literature and the problem of comparison; critiques of the Western/ nation-centered model of world literature; translation in both East-West and South-South contexts; comparative Middle Eastern literatures; the revision of modern Hebrew literary history (Haskala to present); Anglophone Middle Eastern and South Asian fiction; the broader comparative history of modern non-Western "renaissance" and "enlightenment" movements, particularly in relation to the theorization of literary modernity and global modernism; temporalities of Israel/Palestine; passing, doubling, and the split self in cultures of the U.S. and Israel/Palestine; and questions of comparison and asymmetry, particularly in relation to literature and asymmetric warfare.
+Throughout these myriad pursuits, I am particularly fascinated by questions of comparison, historicism, linguistic representation, literary multilingualism and the politics of transnational and (cross)cultural circulation.

 Poetic Trespass: Writing between Hebrew and Arabic in Israel/Palestine (Princeton UP, 2014): http://press.princeton.edu/titles/10389.html

-Partitioned Pasts: Jewish Writers in the Arab East (provisional title).
+The Jewish Nahda: An Arab-Jewish Intellectual History (provisional title).
 Under contract with Stanford UP.
+Expected 2019.

 "The Arab Jew Debates: Media, Culture, Politics, History," Journal of Levantine Studies 17:1 (Summer 2017), 79-103.